1. Agawa Bay, Ontario

 The lookout is 360 feet above the water, placing it in the range of the strongest lake ducts, and has sweeping overlooks of Kama Bay.
 Behind it are the Kama Hills with cliffs towering up to 900 feet above the highway below.
 Typical reception at Kama Bay includes the Upper Peninsula, Northwoods and Central Wisconsin, and Northern Michigan.

 July 2018: Marathon is a radio site on the north shore of Lake Superior.
-The site consists of both Pebble Beach at lake level in town and Gchi-Waaswaaganing (combined into a single map), 400 feet (120 m.) higher and inland, just outside of town.
-Marathon, with 3,300 residents, is the centre of business in this area with an economy based historically on pulp and gold mining.
+The site consists of both Pebble Beach at lake level in town and Gchi-Waaswaaganing, 400 feet (120 m.) higher and inland, just outside of town.
+Together, the two are combined into a single map and scan.
+Marathon, with 3,300 residents, is the center of business in this area with an economy based historically on pulp and gold mining.
 It lies 155 miles northeast of Marquette, 180 miles northwest of Sault Ste.
 Marie, 130 miles east of Thunder Bay, and 300 miles northeast of Duluth.
 Due to the distance of these nearest radio markets, reception here has an average distance of 191 miles (307 km.).

-April 2017 / Off-Season: Marquette is a radio site on the central south shore of Lake Superior.
+April 2017 & July 2019: Marquette is a radio site on the central south shore of Lake Superior.
 With 20,000 residents, it’s the largest city in Michigan’s Upper Peninsula.
 It lies 145 miles west of Sault Ste.
 Marie, 225 miles east of Duluth, 70 miles southeast of Houghton, 155 miles southeast of Thunder Bay, and 150 miles northwest of Traverse City.
 The city has 20 local stations, though half lie outside the downtown area.
-Typical reception originates from Escanaba, Houghton, and Northern Michigan.
+Typical reception originates from Escanaba, Houghton, and Northern Michigan with stations from across the water readily audible but difficult due to a high level of local interference and the fact that many distant stations use frequencies adjacent to locals.
+The city’s Black Rocks at Presque Isle Park hosts this site, making for a scenic, albeit still rather difficult, listening experience.

 July 2018: Nokomis is a mountain trail radio site, 400 feet (120 m.) above the water on the east shore of Lake Superior.
 The site is the only Great Lakes bandscan site on a mountain trail and the only site requiring a long hike to access.
 Nokomis Trail is located at the northern extent of the massive Lake Superior Provincial Park just 15 minutes south of Wawa and ten miles southwest of the Michipicoten bandscan site.
 It lies 90 miles north of Sault Ste.
 Marie, 145 miles northeast of Marquette, and 200 miles across the water from Thunder Bay.
 Northern Michigan, the Upper Peninsula, and Northwoods Wisconsin are all common at this site.